10up/eight-day-week/readme.txt

 == Screenshots ==

 1. The Print Issue list table
-2. The Print Issue editor, showing the sections and contained articles, as well as several modules at play.
-3. Further down the page of the Print Issue Editor, showing buttons to add sections & articles.
-Each section has a Save button for convenience; all Save buttons simply save the entire Issue.
+2. The Print Issue editor showing the sections and contained articles, buttons to add sections & articles, and options for the Publication, Issue Status, and Issue Date.
+Each section has a Save button for convenience; all Save buttons simply save the entire Print Issue.
-4. A Print Issue in "read only view".
+3. A Print Issue in "read only view".
 This view allows anyone with access to view a Print Issue without inducing a post lock, or being locked out by another editor.
 Note that the Export tools are still available in read only view.
+4. The Issue Statuses category page.
+5. The Publications category page.
+6. The Article Status category page.
+7. A sample article XML export for InDesign.

 == Changelog ==